 Ease of Use

-The skid-free base is a welcome addition to any bottle, as far as I’m concerned.
-I’ve spilled far too many bottles trying to screw the nipple on with one hand while trying to hold my impatient baby with the other arm.
+The skid-free base is a welcome addition to any bottle.
+I’ve spilled far too many bottles trying to screw the nipple on with one hand while holding my impatient baby with the other arm.
 Because the skid-free base lends some stability to the bottle when it’s sitting on the counter, you truly can prepare this bottle with only one hand.

-Something moms might appreciate about this bottle is that since this nipple screws right onto the bottle and there’s no additional lid in the equation, you won’t have that problem of trying to find the perfect seal, so it doesn’t leak.
+Something else moms might appreciate about this bottle is that since this nipple screws right onto the bottle and there’s no additional lid in the equation, you won’t have that problem of trying to find the perfect seal so it doesn’t leak.